JordanMartinez/purescript-jordans-reference/21-Hello-World/01-Basic-Data-Types.md

 --    the first argument would work, but not the second one.
 ```

-Keep in mind that records **can be but does not necessarily have to be** open.
+Keep in mind that records **can be but do not necessarily have to be** open.
 If we changed the above function's type signature to remove the `r`, it would restrict its arguments to a type of Record that is equivalent to a Tuple, but just in the Record type:
 ```purescript
 closed :: { fst :: String, snd :: String } -> String
 closed record = record.fst <> record.snd